Using appropriate cattle ranching practices to facilitate peaceful coexistence between nomadic herdsmen and farmers in Osutsuare Community.

 Explain your project idea (2,000 characters)

-We want to facilitate a lasting peaceful coexistence between nomadic herdsmen and farmers, and to establish an environmentally friendly practice of cattle rearing in communities affected by conflicts between herdsmen and farmers especially Agogo, a town in the Ashanti Region of Ghana.
+We want to facilitate a lasting peaceful coexistence between nomadic herdsmen and farmers, and to establish an environmentally friendly practice of cattle rearing in communities affected by conflicts between herdsmen and farmers especially Asutsuare, a town in the Eastern Region of Ghana.
 These conflicts have been rampant due to the destruction of farms caused by cattle during grazing.
 First of all, we will facilitate a dialogue on reconciliation between the affected parties.
 We will set up a reconciliation committee to heal the wounds of the past and prevent further conflict between the concerned parties.
 In each camp, we will select representatives from the leaders, men, women, the youth and children to train as peace ambassadors.
 The ambassadors will work within their spheres of influence to nib simmering conflict situations in the bud.

 Since about 60% of the livestock herded by the herdsmen belong to some of the locals in the community we will work with all the stakeholders to suggest a communal way of appropriately rearing the livestock and managed as a co-operative.
 We will work with the local authorities to acquire and designate a piece of land in the community that is conducive to the ranching and does not affect the farms.
 Everyone who has a herd will be required to register with the ranch and have access to fodder and water.
 The co-operative will appoint managers from the different camps to manage the ranch.
 Through the cooperative will work to find the appropriate market for their produce.
 We will establish a cross beneficial system where produce/leftovers from either the farm or the ranch will benefit each other.